pszczesnowicz/SDC-P1-Lane-Detection/README.md

 To reduce noise, the pipeline ignores lines with slopes less than 0.5 and greater than 2, but this would also ignore pedestrian crossings, intersections, etc..

-This project is succeeded by the [Advanced Lane Detection and Vehicle Tracking Project](https://pszczesnowicz.github.io/SDC-P4-5-Advanced-Lane-Detection-Vehicle-Tracking/) which solves these issues.
+This project is succeeded by my [Advanced Lane Detection and Vehicle Tracking Project](https://pszczesnowicz.github.io/SDC-P4-5-Advanced-Lane-Detection-Vehicle-Tracking/) which solves these issues.

 # References